patrikhuber/eos/README.md

 eos is a lightweight 3D Morphable Face Model fitting library that provides basic functionality to use face models, as well as camera and shape fitting functionality.
 It's written in modern C++11/14.

+### Warning: The `devel` branch is undergoing significant changes.
+It currently only compiles with the latest VS2017 Preview and CMake nightly (and only fit-model and the python bindings).
+Please use the master branch/tag v0.12.1, unless you know what you are doing.

 At the moment, it mainly provides the following functionality:

 * MorphableModel and PcaModel classes to represent 3DMMs, with basic operations like `draw_sample()`